camunda/camunda-docs/docs/components/modeler/desktop-modeler/element-templates/defining-templates.md

 }
 ```

 You can also use this feature to explicitly specify a template’s incompatibility with a platform.
-For instance, the following template is incompatible with all versions of the Web Modeler:
+For instance, the following template is incompatible with all versions of Web Modeler:

 ```json
 "engines": {